sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 Some permissions providers in Sourcegraph can leverage code host webhooks to help [trigger a permissions sync](#permissions-sync-scheduling) on relevant events, which helps ensure permissions data in Sourcegraph is up to date.

+> NOTE: Webhook payloads is not used to populate permissions rules.
+All the prerequisite access for performing permissions sync for the relevant provider is still required.

-To see if your provider supports permissions caching, please refer to the relevant provider documentation on this page.
+To see if your provider supports triggering syncs with webhooks, please refer to the relevant provider documentation on this page.
 For example, [the GitHub provider supports webhook events](#trigger-permissions-sync-from-github-webhooks).

 #### Permissions caching